geobacter-rs/geobacter/README.md

-# The Geobacter Rust Compiler and Runtime :construction:
+# :construction: The Geobacter Rust Compiler and Runtime :construction:

-This repository houses info about Geobacter; how to use it, how all these repositories fit together, and how Geobacter (ab)uses the Rust compiler to support its magic.

 ## What is Geobacter?